Magnetoexcitons in transition-metal dichalcogenides monolayers, bilayers, and van der Waals heterostructures: Results of calculations and discussion

-Results of calculations of DMCs for molybdenum and tungsten-based heterostructures are presented in Tables \ref{table:coefficients_Mo} and \ref{table:coefficients_W}, respectively.
-We present results for $\sigma_{A_{\text{high}}}$ and $\sigma_{A_{\text{low}}}$ for indirect $A$ magnetoexcitons obtained with parameters for each material that give the highest and lowest binding energies, $E_{A_{\text{high/low}}}$ for $A$ excitons and $\sigma_B$ for $B$ magnetoexcitons, respectively.
-For each type of indirect magnetoexciton, we report two sets of $\sigma$: one from solution of the Schr\"{o}dinger equation with $V_{RK}$ potential, another one from solution of the Schr\"{o}dinger equation using $V_{C}$ potential.
-The data analysis of Tables \ref{table:coefficients_Mo} and \ref{table:coefficients_W} shows the following important features for both molybdenum and tungsten-based heterostructures: i. the DMCs of the $A$ and $B$ magnetoexcitons increase when the number of hBN layers increase; ii. the DMCs obtained using Rytova-Keldysh potential are always bigger than one obtained for the Coulomb potential; iii. for the states 3$s$ and 4$s$ $E_0 \sim |E(B)-E_0|$ and Eq. (\ref{eq:taylor}) cannot be applied to extract $\sigma_{A_{\text{high/low}}}$ and $\sigma_B$ from data; iv. for both the RK and Coulomb potentials $\sigma_{A_{\text{high}}} < \sigma_B < \sigma_{A_{\text{low}}}$.
+The data analysis of Tables \ref{table:coefficients_Se} and \ref{table:coefficients_S} shows the following important features for both S$_2$- and Se$_2$ - based heterostructures: i. the DMCs of the $A$ and $B$ magnetoexcitons increase when the number of hBN layers increase; ii. the DMCs obtained using Rytova-Keldysh potential are always bigger than one obtained for the Coulomb potential; iii. for the states 2$s$, 3$s$ and 4$s$ $E_0 \sim |E(B)-E_0|$ and Eq. (\ref{eq:taylor}) cannot be applied to extract $\sigma_{A_{\text{high/low}}}$ and $\sigma_B$ from data; iv. for both the RK and Coulomb potentials $\sigma_{A_{\text{high}}} < \sigma_B < \sigma_{A_{\text{low}}}$.
 The latter indicates that DMCs are sensitive to the exciton reduced mass and polarizability of material: the smaller reduced mass of exciton and larger polarizability lead to the bigger DMC value.

-A distinct feature of molybdenum-based heterostructures is that for the 2$s$ state the DMCs exist in the heterostructure with up to four hBN layers, while in the tungsten-based heterostructures, only up to two hBN layers.
-When the number of hBN layers is more than some specific number, the linear dependence of $\Delta E$ on $B^2$ is invalidated in 2$s$, 3$s$, and 4$s$ states for both the Rytova-Keldysh and Coulomb potentials.
+A distinct feature for the diamagnetic coefficients in bilayer and van der Waals molybdenum-based heterostructures is that $\sigma$ is always smaller than for the tungsten-based heterostructures due to the difference of the valence and conduction bands in MoX$_2$ and WX$_2$ monolayers.
+The other distinct feature is that the diamagnetic coefficients can be extracted for the 1$s$, 2$s$, 3$s$, and 4$s$ states for the bilayers, while the DMCs exist in the van der Waals heterostructure with up to six hBN layers for 1$s$ and three hBN layers, for 1$s$ and 2$s$ states, respectively.
+The linear dependence of $\Delta E$ on $B^2$ is invalidated in 3$s$ and 4$s$ states for both the Rytova-Keldysh and Coulomb potentials.